mrocklin/thesis/background-evolution.md

 #### Adaptation to Parallelism

 The rise of shared, distributed, and many-core parallelism forces the development community to reevaluate its implementation.
 Preexisting scientific software has substantial intellectual value.
 Unfortunately the adaptation of this software to take advantage of parallel hardware seems both arduous and necessary.
-Like old Fortran codes they are often called from other langauges at great expense (e.g. using foreign function interfaces to call SciPy from Hadoop via Java.)
+Like old Fortran codes they are often called from other languages at great expense (e.g. using foreign function interfaces to call SciPy from Hadoop via Java.)

 #### Return to Compilation